How Wovoka is betting that community ownership can solve reforestation's permanence problem, and what that means for carbon finance in practice

 What Others Can Take From This

 Make the community the permanence mechanism, not the monitoring technology.
 Geotagging apps and camera traps can document what is happening in a forest.
 They cannot replace the incentive structure that determines whether communities protect or clear it.
-Wovoka's design puts economic co-ownership at the centre because that is what actually changes behaviour over a 40-year horizon.
+Wovoka's design puts economic co-ownership at the center because that is what actually changes behavior over a 40-year horizon.

 Agroforestry is both an ecological and a financial tool.
 Multi-strata planting that integrates high-value crops with native tree restoration generates near-term income that sustains community engagement through the long establishment period.
 It also puts people on the land regularly, which is the lowest-cost form of encroachment monitoring available.